tony-xlh/react-native-document-scanner/readme.md

 [Demo video](https://user-images.githubusercontent.com/5462205/200720562-a7b91e06-cf6c-4235-a8cd-ef200012a42a.MP4)

-Please note that the demo only supports the portait orientation.
+Please note that the demo only supports the portrait orientation.

 ### How to run